LTE stands for Long Term Evolution (LTE) which is a high-speed wireless broadband technology.

 Please note that the upgrade will be activated at the end of the existing month.

-Does not apply to night data or uncapped packages.
+Applies to night data or uncapped packages.